FoxLBA/factorio-bad-chest/README.md

 Deploy blueprint.
 Construction robot signal is the "use blueprint" command.
 Can be any value ≠ 0.

+Important note: starting from version Factorio 2.0, the signal for this command has been replaced with "Virtual zero".
+The previous signal can be returned by map setting "Deploy signal for the deployer".

 ---

 ![Construction robot = 2](docs/construction-robot_2.jpg)